jflefebvre/pinterest/README.md

     casperjs pinterest-casper.js <user_name>

-This will generate a json file with all your pins data. <user_name> is your pinterest user name.
+It will generate a json file with all your pins data.

     php pinterest-webscraper.php

-This will extract original images of your pins and will create the thumbnails for WookMark
+It will import original pins in pins folder and will generate the thumbnails for WookMark

 That's all !

-Feel free to drop me a line if you like this project. (lefebvre.jf@gmail.com)
+Feel free to drop me a line if you like this project or have some suggestions. (lefebvre.jf@gmail.com)